Earning customers is difficult, but retaining them is even more difficult though more efficient, which is why there’s a call for customer loyalty.

 Most common customer service mistakes are over-automation, failing to listen and resolve their problems, keeping them on hold so long, etc. Customers want to contact a real person, rather than chat bot.

 Thus, excessive use of automated chats can be a mistake.
-Also, customers don’t like to waste time on unnecessary conservation with customer support.
+Also, customers don’t like to waste time on unnecessary conversation with customer support.

 They have a problem and need to have a solution as soon as possible.
 Plus, when you keep customers waiting too much for a resolution of problems or support, you will lose them.
 So, it is best to respond to them within 5-7 minutes.